2013 Via Rail Canada terrorism plot: Nature of plot

 Representatives of Via Rail have assured the public that at no time were passengers in danger, as the plot was foiled before the men could put it into action.
 Canadian officials would not release certain details about the plot, but did explain that it had still been in the planning stages and was thwarted before it could be enacted.
-The CBC reports that the two men were under surveillance for over a year, and the RCMP confirms that the men "took steps and conducted activities to conduct a terrorist attack," such as monitoring trains in the Greater Toronto Area.
+It was reported that the two men were under surveillance for over a year, and the RCMP alleged that the men "took steps and conducted activities to conduct a terrorist attack," such as monitoring trains in the Greater Toronto Area.

 Sentencing

 On 23 September 2015, both men were sentenced to life imprisonment by the Ontario Superior Court.
 The judge noted that neither had accepted responsibility for their offences or renounced their violent, racist, extremist beliefs, and expressed doubt on their rehabilitation prospects.
 In August 2019, the Ontario Court of Appeal ordered a new trial for Jaser on grounds the jury that convicted him was improperly chosen because the preferred method of juror selection was not available to him, and extended the decision to Esseghaier, although the verdict was overturned by the Supreme Court of Canada in October 2020, which agreed with the Crown that the matter was technical and did not affect their rights to a fair trial.
-The Supreme Court then remitted the case to the Ontario Court of Appeal, which will hear the remaining grounds for a new trial.
+The Supreme Court then remitted the case to the Ontario Court of Appeal to hear the remaining grounds for a new trial.
+The Ontario Court of Appeal dismissed the remainder of Mr. Jaser's arguments against his conviction, while Mr. Esseghaier withdrew his appeal.
+Mr. Jaser again sought leave of the Supreme Court to bring another appeal on his remaining arguments.
+On August 7, 2025, the Supreme Court of Canada dismissed his application for leave to appeal his conviction.